microlithix/AnsiParser/Doc/docs/ControlSequences.md

 <sc> ":" "5" ":" <palette-index>
 ```

-Here, `<sc>` is either <xref:Microlithic.Text.Ansi.GraphicRenditionSelector.SetForegroundColor> or <xref:Microlithic.Text.Ansi.GraphicRenditionSelector.SetBackgroundColor> and the type is the integer value 0 through 5 that follows it.
+Here, `<sc>` is either <xref:Microlithix.Text.Ansi.GraphicRenditionSelector.SetForegroundColor> or <xref:Microlithix.Text.Ansi.GraphicRenditionSelector.SetBackgroundColor> and the type is the integer value 0 through 5 that follows it.
 For example, a control sequence specifying both an RGB foreground color and an RGB background color might appear as follows:

 ```csharp
 "\u001b[38:2::150:150:150;48:2::20:20:20"